7/7/22

 are dark colored beverages.
 Coffee, tea,

-cola and red wine may be truly loved and
+red wine may be truly loved and

 enjoyed, but they are leaving behind

-pigmented particles that cause extrinsic
+pigmented particles that

 teeth stains.
 The enamel is the outer